William Henry Whitmore

-William Henry Whitmore (born in Dorchester, Massachusetts, September 6, 1836; died in Boston, June 14, 1900) was a Boston businessman, politician and genealogist.
+William Henry Whitmore (September 6, 1836 – June 14, 1900) was a Boston businessman, politician and genealogist.

 Biography

+William Henry Whitmore was born in Dorchester, Massachusetts on September 6, 1836.
 He was the son of a Boston merchant, and was educated in Boston's public schools.
 He devoted the leisure from his business life to antiquarian research and authorship.
 For eight years, he was a member of the Boston Common Council, of which he became president in 1879, and he was a trustee of the Boston Public Library from 1885 to 1888.
 The degree of AM was conferred on him by Harvard and Williams in 1867.

 About 1868 he was one of the patentees of a machine for making sugar cubes, and in 1882 he patented one for making hyposulphite of soda.
-His “Ancestral Tablets” (Boston, 1868) was an invention for genealogists, being a set of pages cut and arranged to admit the insertion of a pedigree in a condensed form.
+His "Ancestral Tablets" (Boston, 1868) was an invention for genealogists, being a set of pages cut and arranged to admit the insertion of a pedigree in a condensed form.

 He was a founder of the Historical Magazine in 1857, of the Prince Society in 1858, and of the Boston Antiquarian Society in 1879, to which the Bostonian Society succeeded.
 Whitmore was an editor of the New England Historical and Genealogical Register, in which many of his papers first appeared, and The Heraldic Journal, which he established in 1863.

+He married Fanny Therese Walling Maynard on June 11, 1884, and they had one son.

+William Henry Whitmore died in Boston on June 14, 1900.